andrew/ultimate-awesome/README.md

 - [awesome-dragonruby](https://github.com/awesome-dragonruby/awesome-dragonruby) - A collection of awesome DragonRuby example apps, libraries, tools, frameworks, software and resources.
 - [awesome-things](https://github.com/ctimbai/awesome-things) - 程序员开拓眼界和提升效率——持续更新。。。.
 - [awesome-helium](https://github.com/dansku/awesome-helium) - Awesome list related to the helium ecosystem.
-- [awesome-few-shot-generation](https://github.com/kobeshegu/awesome-few-shot-generation) - [IJCV-2025] A curated list of awesome few-shot image generation papers.
 - [Networking-Guide](https://github.com/mikeroyal/Networking-Guide) -  A Networking Guide for getting started with basic/core network components such as wired and wireless network design, configuration, hardware, protocols, security, backup, recovery, and virtualization.
+- [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [Awesome-Electrical-Grid-Mapping](https://github.com/open-energy-transition/Awesome-Electrical-Grid-Mapping) - A curated list of resources in the field of electric grid mapping to improve global open data coverage, harmonization and quality for a sustainable energy transition.
 - [awesome-disfluency-detection](https://github.com/pariajm/awesome-disfluency-detection) - A curated list of awesome disfluency detection publications along with the released code and bibliographical information.
 - [awesome-regl](https://github.com/regl-project/awesome-regl) - List of resources, projects and tools for regl.